jjvanzon/Circular-Language-Spec/spec/classes/static-unfinished.md

 You HAVE TO give class relations different behavior compared to object relations.
 You HAVE TO give class relations specialized behavior.
 Class relations are covered by the Class concept.
-The Class concept will establish this specialized behavior.
+The Class concept might establish this specialized behavior.
 As such, you can let Class relations behave different from just an under the surface relation to an object, that serves as a class.
 As such, you can let object instantiation from a class refrain from